 High-end celebrations demand more than a day-of presence.
 Private estates, multi-day gatherings, and destination weddings in Italy or the UK require someone who has already been involved in every decision.
 A last-minute coordinator can’t match the knowledge or control of a planner who has been with you from the start.

-That’s why my service is positioned as full-service planning with seamless coordination included.
+That’s why our service is positioned as full-service planning with seamless coordination included.
 Nothing is left to chance.

 From First Decision to Final Toast